BadisLaffet1/CI-CD-Jenkins-pipeline-solution-for-Springboot-Angular-application/README.md

 PS:
-Since our sql server is hosted on particular container, we can spec our data base using this way :
+Since the sql server is hosted on particular container, we can spec the data base using this way :
 ![Capture](https://github.com/BadisLaffet1/CI-CD-Jenkins-pipeline-solution-for-Springboot-Angular-application/assets/125974896/6f3452de-14ca-48da-9ce0-6a83518d7123)